Skip to main content

 These required courses may be completed anytime during the program.

-In this course, university students (1) learn and use assessment and documentation to inform curriculum, (2) plan and evaluate developmentally appropriate activities, and (3) learn about effective ways to share curriculum information with families.
-This course addresses all areas of developmental domains and content areas.
-The course includes issues related to diversity in family composition, culture, and individual abilities.
+Learn and use assessment and documentation to inform curriculum and evaluate developmentally appropriate activities.
+Learn about effective ways to share curriculum information with families in all developmental domains.
+Students intentionally plan for diversity in family composition, culture, and individual abilities.

-This course focuses on disability conditions, assessment and identification, interventions in inclusive environments, and collaborations among family members and service providers.
+Knowledge of disability conditions, assessment and identification, interventions in inclusive environments, and collaborations among family members and service providers.

-Senior Capstone Experience (Formerly Practicum III)
+Senior Capstone Experience

 This course must be completed after the successful completion of all other ECEMS courses.
 Prior to enrolling in the Senior Capstone, students must have Senior Standing and instructor permission to enroll.
 Check with your faculty advisor for more information.